Ronewa12/Capstone-project/README.md

 # Capstone-Project
-Problem Statement:

-Despite extensive investigations of the genetic mechanism of Schizophrenia, there has not been a clear indication of the known underlying genetic mechanism of schizophrenia in the general population worldwide.
-Even though some studies suggest an underlying gene expression disturbance in many genes, the underlying genetic mechanism of schizophrenia is still poorly understood.

-Abstract :

 This study performed a secondary analysis of the publicly available RNA-sequence data from individuals with schizophrenia and individuals who were not affected